 1902 Indian Head Penny: Value, Errors, and Rarity

 Indian Head cents are very popular among U.S. coin collectors.
-It shouldn’t come as a surprise.
-The coin saw a lot of historical events, has a distinct design, and has some rare varieties.
+It should not come as a surprise.
+The coin saw a lot of historical events, has a distinct design and some rare varieties.

 How much is a 1902 Indian head penny worth?
-Let’s learn all about this coin and why you’d want to get one in your collection.
+Let us learn all about this coin and why you would like to get one in your collection.

 Coin values are so confusing.
-The prices are constantly changing and have so many factors to them.
-Gladly, there’s a Coin Value Identifier for you.
+The prices are constantly changing and have so many factors in them.
+Gladly, there is a coin value identifier for you.

 The Indian head penny 1902 went through a redesign.
-The original version from 1859 didn’t have the shield on the reverse.
-This version has the shield.
+The original version from 1859 did not have the shield on the reverse.
+This version has it.

-Obverse features Lady Liberty wearing a Native American headdress with the word "LIBERTY" on the band.
-Around her are the words "UNITED STATES OF AMERICA" and the date (1902).
+Obverse features Lady Liberty in a Native American headdress with the word "LIBERTY" on the band.
+There are the words "UNITED STATES OF AMERICA" and the date (1902) around her.

-Reverse displays a wreath of oak leaves with a shield at the top, surrounding the denomination "ONE CENT".
+Reverse displays a wreath of oak leaves with a shield at the top and the denomination "ONE CENT".

 Country